 Those are the simple terms.

-They say there’s no fool like an old fool, and they – whoever the fuck “they” are – are right; eventually it all caught up with me in Dubai.
+They say there’s no fool like an old fool, and they – whoever the fuck “they” are – are right; eventually – and inevitably - it all caught up with me in Dubai.
 Specifically, in the rooftop bar of the Al Jazeera Hotel.
 Perhaps I should also have remembered that when things seem perfect, that’s when you should most be on your guard.
 There’s probably some kind of a cheap clichéd quip to cover that too.

-And things seemed perfect.
+And things had seemed perfect.

 Jose “Pancho” Santana, looking every inch the tourist in the casuals he had bought in the lobby boutique, emptied his glass and smacked his lips noisily.
 “Bloody hell, Marty” he breathed contentedly, settling himself back in the expansive recliner, “If this aint the life, then I don’t know what is.”

 Santana was a Mexican/American, and - certainly in a working environment - he liked to think he was an incarnate Pancho Villa.
 He wore a moustache like Villa’s and would carry holstered handguns on each hip, slung as low as the belt would allow.
 Except that his handguns of choice were Peacemaker Colts, not six-shooters.
-And he would carry his ammunition in bandoleers crisscrossed over his chest.
+He would also carry his ammunition in bandoleers crisscrossed over his chest.
 Back when B-Company existed, the roots of his nickname carried more than a small measure of sarcasm.
 He knew it, and he didn’t seem to give a damn.
 I suspect he even liked it.

 But where Pancho Villa was purported to be a big man, Santana was small and wiry.
 He was a hurry-man, full of nervous energy.
 If he was ever forced to sit in one place, some part of his body would be constantly on the move.
-Either a foot would tap, or fingers would drum, or he'd be shifting in his seat like a man with hemorrhoids.
+Either a foot would tap, or fingers would drum, or he'd be shifting in his seat like a man with haemorrhoids.
 Sometimes it would all happen at once.
-I don't think he suffered from hemorrhoids.
+I don't think he suffered from haemorrhoids.
 Tactical briefings were a nightmare.
 Ten minutes in the same room with Jose Santana and you could yourself end up a nervous wreck.

 Sixty floors below the huge, triple-glazed windows of the penthouse bar, night time Dubai stretched away into the distance, a fairyland of twinkling lights and things that weren’t dangerous, the panorama broken only by the snaking black line of the invisible Dubai Creek.
 The plush bar was cool, sparsely if elegantly lit and smelt vaguely of new leather.
-A piano trio was playing softly in a corner.
-The sound mingling with the even softer mumble of conversation and the background hum of the state-of-the-art air conditioning.
-I was wearing a lightweight safari suit that hadn’t seen the light of day for eons, and, for once, I felt comfortable to be out of uniform.
+A piano trio was playing softly in a corner; the sound mingling with the even softer mumble of conversation and the background hum of the state-of-the-art air conditioning.
+I was wearing a lightweight safari suit that hadn’t seen the light of day in eons, and, for once, I felt comfortable to be out of uniform.
 That didn’t happen very often.
 In fact, I hadn’t been out of some kind of uniform for several years.
 And I hadn’t wanted to be.
 They – them again! - maintain that you don’t know what you’re missing until it’s gone.
 They’re definitely right about that.